BakrAlqassab/facerecognization/README.md

 To use the App :

-1 - clone the repo
+1 - Clone this repo

 2- npm install